Untested Evidence in Sexual Assault Cases

 NIJ also published a special report in response to the recent discoveries of thousands of untested SAKs in police evidence rooms nationwide.
 The Road Ahead: Unanalyzed Evidence in Sexual Assault Cases (pdf, 29 pages) explores a wide range of issues, including how untested SAKs affects various stakeholders in the nation's criminal justice system: the police and crime laboratories; the courts; victim service agencies; policymakers at the federal, state and local levels; and the victims.

 The Houston and Detroit projects were broken into two phases: a six-month planning phase and an implementation phase.
 The teams are currently in the implementation phase.
-Although it is too early to report any definite findings, some interesting preliminary data have emerged.
+Final results are due in late 2014.

 One of the Detroit team's goals in the first phase was to get an accurate count of how many SAKs in police custody were, in fact, untested.
 The team determined that 8,505 kits from alleged sexual assaults that had occurred as of November 1, 2009, were untested.